puppetlabs/puppet-docs/source/pe/3.7/install_pe_split.markdown

    >**Note**: If you are using an external PostgreSQL instance that is not managed by PE:
    >
    > 1. You must create databases for RBAC, activity service, and the node classifier before installing.
    > 2. You must enable the [citext extension](http://www.postgresql.org/docs/9.2/static/citext.html) on the RBAC database.
-To do so, install the `postgresql-contrib` package, and then from inside the RBAC database, run the command `create extension citext`.
+To do so, install the `postgresql-contrib` package, and then from inside the RBAC database, run the following commands:
+   >
+          sudo -u postgres sh
+          psql pe_rbac -c 'create extension citext
+          exit
+   > 3. You must enable the [`pg_trim` extension](http://www.postgresql.org/docs/9.3/static/pgtrgm.html) on the PuppetDB database.
+To do so, run the following commands:
+   >
+          sudo -u postgres sh
+          psql puppetdb -c 'create extension pg_trgm'
+          exit

 9. Provide the following information about the PE console administrator user: